Health Care Connect

 • When does compensation begin?

-• New codes are not yet ready for billing.
+• New billing codes are not yet available.
 Physicians will be paid retroactively to July 1, 2025.

 • Is the Health Care Connect Coordinator part of the circle of care?